rewgs/open-stage-control-ts/resources/docs/docs/widgets/scripting.md

 ----

 #### `getProp`: `function(id, name)`
+- `id`: widget `id` as a string.
+Can be `"self"` to target the host widget, or `"parent"` to target the parent widget.
+- `name`: property name.

-Returns the property called `"name"` of the first widget whose id is `"id"`.
+Returns the property called `"name"` of the first matching widget.

 ----